Photo: A mountaintop is not a shabby place to celebrate the outdoors.

 Photo: A 3-day weekend is plenty of time to hike the Stehekin Lakeshore Trail.

 Celebrating the holiday is simple: take the day off from work, forget about errands, and go outside for the day.
 Bonus points go to those who celebrate the whole day without a computer or cellphone.
-If your boss objects, we know some doctors who might write you an outdoor prescription.
+If your boss objects, we know some doctors who might write you an outdoor prescription for a much-needed mental-health day.
 Better yet, get the doctors to write your boss a prescription.

 Photo: Ahhh, sweet freedom.

 Tell us on the Forum or in the comment section below: How would you celebrate WenatcheeOutdoors Day?
 Would you go for a walk, run the season’s first 10-miler on a trail, or ski ‘til your thighs quiver?
 Or, would you take the day to really relax and spend it daydreaming in the foothills?

 Try it.
 We think you’ll like it.
 And keep in mind that from little acorns spring mighty oaks.
 In the case of this acorn, one day a year may inspire you to restructure your job to take off one day a week, every week.